ImShyMike/IRview/README.md

 | **Total** |     |  **133.17** |      |

 (All prices include shipping and the down arrow represent merged prices into a single order)

+(This BOM does not account for the buttons/headers as i already have those)